Can You Sweat Out Alcohol in Sauna?

 The Takeaway: Can You Sweat Out Alcohol In Sauna

 However, that's not to say saunas aren't fantastic for other reasons.
-They're super for helping you relax, promoting gentle sweat-out sessions, and getting your blood flowing better, which can help with some symptoms of a hangover.
+They're super for helping you relax, promoting gentle sweat-out sessions, and getting your blood flowing better, which can help with some hangover symptoms.
 Things like feeling dizzy, being super tired, or dealing with those unpleasant feelings after too many drinks might feel a bit better after a sauna session.

 At CalmSpas, we've got a great selection of both traditional and infrared saunas.
 They could be your go-to spot for chilling out after a fun night out.